open-edge-insights/eii-azure-bridge/README.md

 #### Setting up AzureML

-To use the sample EIS ONNX UDF, you must do the following:
+To use the sample EII ONNX UDF, you must do the following:

 1. Create an AzureML Workspace (see [these](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-manage-workspace) instructions provided by Microsoft)